 Identifying a measles infection early can help to minimize the risk of spreading it to others.
-Because the early symptoms of measles are common to other illnesses it can be difficult to identify a case of measles until more distinctive symptoms develop.
-A Rubeola IgM Antibody test can identify antibodies that the immune system produces shortly after an infection.
+However, because the early symptoms of measles are common to other illnesses it can be difficult to identify a case based on outward signs until more distinctive symptoms develop.
+A Rubeola IgM Antibody test can identify antibodies that the immune system produces shortly after infection.
 The presence of these antibodies can help to confirm a case of measles and differentiate it from other conditions with similar symptoms.

 IgM antibody levels will typically begin to decrease after several weeks as the body produces IgG antibodies.
 IgG antibodies will also develop in response to vaccination for measles.
 These IgG antibodies will typically provide lifelong protection and prevent someone from contracting measles again.
-Sometimes another vaccination later in life may be required.
+In some cases, it may be necessary to have another vaccination later in life.
 Testing for IgG antibodies to measles can verify a person's immune status.
 A Rubeola IgG Antibody test is a convenient option for people who require proof of their immunity.
 Rubeola/Measles titer testing is often required for people who are starting school, working in the medical industry, or traveling to parts of the world for measles is more prevalent.
 Measles IgG titer testing is available by itself but is often done along with testing for Mumps and Rubella as part of the MMR titer panel.

 How to get a Measles Test